Membership Types and Qualifications

 International membership is available to any person who:

 - Has completed formal training in food, nutrition or dietetics received outside the United States and US Territories, verified by the country's professional dietetics association and/or national regulatory body.
 Must submit International Verification documentation.

-- Is a student enrolled in a food, nutrition or dietetics educational program outside the U.S. that is not a USDE-recognized accredited institution and is not accredited by ACEND.
+- Is a student enrolled in a food, nutrition or dietetics educational program outside the U.S. that is not a college or university recognized by the U.S. Department of Education (USDE) and is not accredited by ACEND.
 This classification carries a six-year limit and is available for international students who state their intent to complete formal training in food, nutrition or dietetics outside the United States and US Territories as verified by their education program.

 Privileges of International Membership: International members may be members of committees and attend meetings.
 International members shall be entitled to vote and eligible to hold elected office at the affiliate level.